furnstahl/Physics-8820/LectureNotes/content/Why_Bayes_is_better/lecture_11.md

       \left[\int_{-\infty}^{\infty} dy\, e^{i\omega y}p(y)\right]
     \end{align}$$ (add_3)

-* [Note: really should verify that we can change integration orders to get the last line!]
+* [Note: we really should verify that the functions are such that we can change integration orders to get the last line!]

 * We now need the Fourier transforms of the pdfs for $X$ and $Y$.
 Finally we'll get specific and use Gaussians: